 At Kunstmuseum Den Haag you may borrow a wheelchair, rollator or stroller.
 We recommend that you make a reservation in advance via email@example.com.
 Wheelchairs, rollators and strollers will be cleaned every time they are used.
 Unfortunately, visitors will not be able to borrow a wheelchair, rollator or stroller at the Museum of Photography/GEM.

 We will do our utmost to make your visit to Kunstmuseum Den Haag, the Museum of Photography and GEM as pleasant as possible.
 Our efforts are constantly focused on ensuring that you can visit the museum as independently as possible.
-However, due to our coronavirus measures, it will not be possible for you to navigate freely around the entire museum.
-This is less than pleasant for all visitors, but especially for those who have difficulty walking, use a wheelchair or mobility scooter, or require special toilet facilities.
-You might therefore need more assistance from staff than you are accustomed to.
-We apologise for any inconvenience you may experience as a result.
-Our public liaison staff and security staff are well aware of the new routes for visitors.
+Our public liaison staff and security staff are well aware of the new measures.
 They will therefore always be able to help you navigate the building, so please do not hesitate to ask them for assistance.

 Changes to facilities and services